Danish Culture Canon

 The Danish Culture Canon (Kulturkanonen) consists of 108 works of cultural excellence in eight categories: architecture, visual arts, design and crafts, film, literature, music, performing arts, and children's culture.
 An initiative of Brian Mikkelsen in 2004, it was developed by a series of committees under the auspices of the Danish Ministry of Culture in 2006–2007 as "a collection and presentation of the greatest, most important works of Denmark's cultural heritage."
-Each category contains 12 works although music contains 12 works of score music and 12 of popular music and the literature section's 12th item is an anthology of 24 works.
+Each category contains 12 works, although music contains 12 works of score music, and 12 of popular music.
+The literature section's 12th item is an anthology of 24 works.

 Architecture

 The committee for architecture was asked to choose 12 works covering both buildings and landscaping.
 It was decided that works could either be in Denmark designed by one or more Danes or abroad designed by Danish architects.
 The committee consisted of: Lone Wiggers (chair), Carsten Juel-Christiansen, Malene Hauxner, Lars Juel Thiis and Kent Martinussen.